streamr-dev/network/packages/cli-tools/README.md

 Run `streamr <command> <subcommand> --help` to get more information about a a command, its options, and so forth.

+If there is a stream parameter in a command, it can be defined as a full id (e.g. `0x1234567890123456789012345678901234567890/foo/bar`) or a path (e.g. `/foo/bar`).
+If path notation is used, the stream ID is made by prefixing the authenticated Ethereum address (`--private-key <key>`) to the path.

 ### subscribe
 Used to subscribe to a stream and output real-time JSON objects to stdout line-by-line.